 In Greek mythology, the centaurs were a tribe of half-human, half-horse creatures.
 Centaurs are perhaps one of the most well-known mythical creatures.
 They were believed to be a wild, uncivilized tribe who lived in the forests and mountains of Magnesia in Thessaly.

 The Centaurs were created by a cloud nymph called Nephele and king Ixion of the Thessalian Lapith tribe.
 There were several different types of Centaurs who lived in different regions.
-There was a tribe of horned Centaurs who lived in Cyprus.
+There was even a tribe of horned Centaurs who lived in Cyprus.

 The Centaurs could not handle their wine and ended up in a war with the Lapiths tribe after a wedding.
 It was during this war that the Centaurs were destroyed.